Amzith/Spook/README.md

 Spook is a project involved in creating tools for TTRPGs

 ### running locally
-requires python 3.12 or later installed the first time run the following command to install the required python modules pip install --no-cache-dir -r spook/sppok/requirements.txt
+requires python 3.12 or later installed,

+the first time run the following command to install the required python modules

+`pip install --no-cache-dir -r spook/sppok/requirements.txt`

-then to run the django webapp run python spook/manage.py runserver 0.0.0.0:8000
+then to run the django webapp run

+`python spook/manage.py`

+`runserver 0.0.0.0:8000`

 ### how to build
 a new docker image is automatically created upon each push to main